davidmalcolm/texi2rst/output/messaging-with-the-gnu-objective-c-runtime.rst

 called to do a further lookup when no standard method implementation can be found using the normal lookup.

-This hook is generally reserved for Foundation libraries such as GNUstep Base, which use it to implement their high-level method forwarding API, typically based around the ``forwardInvocation:`` method.
-So, unless you are implementing your own Foundation library, you should not set this hook.
+This hook is generally reserved for 'Foundation' libraries such as GNUstep Base, which use it to implement their high-level method forwarding API, typically based around the ``forwardInvocation:`` method.
+So, unless you are implementing your own 'Foundation' library, you should not set this hook.

 In a typical forwarding implementation, the ``__objc_msg_forward2``